AlanInglis/Majoras_Mask_Blue_Dog/README.md

 2. Install R and the required libraries:
    - Ensure you have R installed on your system.
-   - The script relies only on base R functions, so no additional packages are required.
+   - The script relies only on base R functions, so no additional packages are required for running the simulation.
+   To create the visualisations, I used `ggplot2`.

 Or, just simply copy and paste the main function!